I'm becoming acutely aware of how little time I have left in my current position.

 As a kid, I took fencing lessons through the Virginia Beach Parks and Rec department for a couple of years.
 I remembered enjoying it and figured I may want to re-visit this as an adult, so I was DELIGHTED to learn that a local fencing academy is only a few miles from my house and has beginning adult classes.
 I emailed the contact and she replied almost immediately about dates and times that were available for me to try a free introductory class.
 I was riding in the car when I read this, and started to reply to her email when I realized I'd need to check Google calendar for my availability first, and put my phone down so I could talk to my husband, who was driving.

-Result: Apparently, when I put my phone down, I recorded whatever (intellectual, non-ranty or judgemental) conversation Mr. Brutalism and I were having, which went into the body of the email I had opened earlier, and then I somehow SENT THIS TO THE FENCING LADY.
+Result: Apparently, when I put my phone down, I recorded whatever (made up song lyrics, "your mom" jokes, and other ridiculous/typical) conversation Mr. Brutalism and I were having, which went into the body of the email I had opened earlier, and then I somehow SENT THIS TO THE FENCING LADY.
 I did not realize this until I received a reply from her saying, "Excuse me.
 What are you talking about?"
 I still have not read what exactly was included in the talk-to-text because I think it's better for my mental health.
 I will also not be pursuing fencing until I move to another country.

 Attempt at Getting Involved #3: